-As more educational institutions welcome degree candidates from diverse populations, the number of financial aid opportunities for minority students continues to grow.
-According to the Graduate Management Admissions Council (GMAC), colleges and universities actively seek to recruit women and people of color for MBA programs.
+According to the Graduate Management Admissions Council, colleges and universities actively recruit women and people of color for MBA programs.
 Despite these efforts, minority students remain vastly underrepresented in MBA programs throughout the country.

 Many financial aid options exist to help learners pay for tuition, fees, and other educational expenses.
 These opportunities include MBA minority scholarships, grants, and fellowships.